 The Govardhan Puja payal sayankal muhurat will be from 06:52 AM to 09:05 AM.

 Pratipada Tithi Begins – 14:56 on Nov 13, 2023

 Pratipada Tithi Ends – 14:36 on Nov 14, 2023

 Also Check: Month Wise Sankatahara Chaturthi Dates in 2023

 The History Behind Govardhan Puja

 The story of Govardhan Puja is found in the Hindu epic “Vishnu Puran.”
-Earlier, the people of Gokul used to worship Lord Indra because he was the one who used to provide with rains.
-They believed that worshipping Indra will help him to get abundant of rains.
+Earlier, the people of Gokul used to worship Lord Indra because he was the one who used to provide rain.
+They believed that worshipping Indra will help him to get abundant of rain.

-It was Lord Krishna who explained to them that people got rains because of the Mount Govardhan.
+It was Lord Krishna who explained to them that people got rain because of Mount Govardhan.
 Lord Indra had nothing to do with the mountain.
-Govardhan was the small mountain located in the town.
-He explained that people should worship mountain instead of Lord Indra.
-Agreeing upon this, people started worshipping mountain.
+Govardhan was a small mountain located in the town.
+He explained that people should worship mountains instead of Lord Indra.
+Agreeing with this, people started worshipping mountains.

 Govardhan Puja vidhi